nodejs/node/doc/api/http.markdown

 `function () { }`

-Indicates that the underlaying connection was terminated before `response.end()` was called or able to flush.
+Indicates that the underlaying connection was closed.
 Just like `'end'`, this event occurs only once per response.
-See [http.ServerResponse][]'s `'close'` event for more information.

 ### message.httpVersion